LowkeyLoki101/EI-Task-Manager/replit.md

 # Emergent Intelligence

 ## Overview
 Emergent Intelligence is an AI-powered project management platform designed to streamline project workflows through advanced AI capabilities.
 It integrates task management, calendar synchronization, research assistance, and a central knowledge base.
 The platform features a triple voice system, n8n automation, an autonomous chat system with persistent memory, and a GPT-5 diary system for relationship building and idea generation.
 A key feature is its role as a central hub in a distributed AI agent network, enabling cross-service collaboration, task delegation to specialized AI agents, and shared research capabilities.
 The system supports conversational task creation, automated workflow suggestions, cross-device calendar sync, and AI-powered research, with a focus on building relationships and coordinating AI agents across a network.
-It also includes an autopoietic (self-growing) diary system that autonomously thinks, researches, and builds knowledge, incorporating a 5-step thinking methodology (Colby-Style Lens Processing) and an evolving self-question pool.
+It also includes an autopoietic (self-growing) diary system that autonomously thinks, researches, and builds knowledge, incorporating a 5-step thinking methodology and an evolving self-question pool.
 This system can generate actionable business tasks from its thinking cycles and visually displays its cognitive processes in real-time within an AI workstation.

-## Recent System Updates (August 17, 2025)

-### Documentation Consolidation (10:34 PM)
-- **✅ Moved all documentation to docs/ folder**: Consolidated AI_WORKSTATION_TRACE_ROUTES.md, ARCHITECTURE.md, TECHNICAL_DOCUMENTATION.md, SYSTEM_STATUS.md, and ElevenLabs guides
-- **✅ Created CURRENT_ARCHITECTURE.md**: Documented critical parallel pathway violations and layering issues
-- **✅ Created TROUBLESHOOTING_GUIDE.md**: Comprehensive guide for fixing common issues with step-by-step solutions
-- **✅ Updated docs/README.md**: Complete documentation index with navigation and current system state

-### Knowledge Base Unification (10:48 PM - 11:50 PM)
-- **✅ RESOLVED Parallel Pathways**: Fixed root cause of dual Knowledge Base systems
-- **✅ RESOLVED API Routing Issue**: Frontend now calls correct `/api/knowledge-base/search` endpoint with 108 entries
-- **✅ CORRECTED Response Mapping**: Fixed parameter formats (sessionId, query, type) and response structures (results vs entries)
-- **✅ UPDATED Cache Invalidation**: All Knowledge Base queries now use correct endpoint paths
-- **✅ IDENTIFIED ARCHITECTURAL PATTERN**: Documented parallel systems debugging framework for future issues
-- **Root Cause**: Two backend systems (knowledge-base-manager.ts vs knowledge-base-system.ts) with different API contracts
-- **Why Missed Initially**: Focused on frontend/sessionId issues rather than verifying which backend held actual data

-## Recent System Updates (Previous)
-- **🚨 CRITICAL FIXES IMPLEMENTED**: Comprehensive task completion workflow system
-- **✅ Task Detail Modal**: Rich task interaction with AI focus capability, notes, tools, manual completion
-- **✅ Task Completion System**: 5-stage completion workflow (Research → Planning → Execution → Knowledge → Publication)
-- **✅ Task Creation Limits**: Maximum 5 incomplete tasks before forcing completion cycles
-- **✅ Knowledge Base RAG**: System now queries previous work to prevent repetitive content creation
-- **✅ AI Focus Feature**: Manual AI focus on specific tasks with instruction capability
-- **✅ Task Lifecycle**: Completed tasks automatically convert to knowledge base entries and diary narratives
-- **✅ Autopoietic Integration**: Task limits integrated with autonomous diary to prevent endless task creation
-- **✅ AI Workstation Mode Switching**: Fixed conflicting mode switchers, tools now work in Human/Hybrid/AI modes
-- **✅ Content Generation Systems**: Knowledge base and diary systems operational with quota management
-- **✅ Development Framework**: Implemented Self-Diagnostic & Improvement Framework for code quality
-- **✅ INTELLIGENT QUOTA MANAGEMENT**: PostgreSQL-based job queue with circuit breaker, exponential backoff, and comprehensive error handling
-- **✅ AI Worker System**: Production-ready AI content generation with real-time status tracking and graceful degradation
-- **✅ Frontend Status Indicators**: User-visible AI generation progress with queue status and circuit breaker state
-- **✅ KNOWLEDGE BASE DRAFT CACHE**: Complete content workflow system with approval pipeline (content → draft → approval → blog)
-- **✅ AI KNOWLEDGE ACTIONS**: Direct knowledge base integration - AI assistant (Colby) can now save structured content directly
-- **✅ CONTENT WORKFLOW API**: Full draft management system with approve/reject, bulk operations, and download capabilities
-- **✅ ELEVENLABS AI TOOL INTEGRATION**: Fixed authentication bypass for ElevenLabs webhooks - Conversational AI (Colby) now has full access to knowledge base and advanced tools
-- **✅ TASK CREATION POLICY**: Implemented 5-task completion enforcement - AI cannot create new tasks when 5+ incomplete tasks exist, forcing completion workflow
-- **✅ CALENDAR VISIBILITY**: Enhanced calendar component visibility with expanded default view and prominent styling for better user engagement
-- **✅ WORKSPACE ORGANIZATION**: Collapsed setup/maintenance interfaces (Workflow Automation, Calendar Setup, n8n) into collapsible "Settings & Setup" section for cleaner daily workspace
-- **📊 Current Scale**: 432+ tasks identified, task creation policy active to enforce completion workflows

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Interface design: Clean, mobile-first interface without technical backend details exposed to users.
 Single voice interface only.
 Chat behavior: No disruptive auto-scrolling when user is typing - allow natural interaction without forcing scroll position changes.
 Workspace organization: Daily-use tools prominent, setup/maintenance interfaces collapsed behind "Settings & Setup" section to reduce clutter.

-## Development Methodology
-**Self-Diagnostic & Improvement Framework**: All code generation, editing, and refactoring must follow the 6-step framework:
-1. **Investigation** - Parse output critically for truncation, paraphrasing, missing details
-2. **Diagnostic Report** - Structured analysis before final code output
-3. **Fortify & Enhance** - Rewrite weak sections completely, expand placeholders
-4. **Adjust for Drift** - Compare against earlier instructions, realign to canonical form
-5. **Final Output Policy** - Provide both diagnostic report and corrected code separately
-6. **Continuous Improvement** - Integrate lessons from prior diagnostics Never skip steps.
-Always investigate → diagnose → fortify → correct → output.

 ## System Architecture